-The management and staff of Yacht Club at Isle de Sol would like to welcome you to St. Maarten.
+The management and staff of Yacht Club Isle de Sol would like to welcome you to St. Maarten.
 Whether this is your first visit to our beautiful island, or you’ve made the Simpson Bay Lagoon your winter home in the past, we hope the information provided here will be of use.

 Our impressive facilities are designed to delight even the most discerning yachtsmen from around the globe.
-The Yacht Club at Isle de Sol is an extremely secure facility conveniently located just inside the Simpson Bay Bridge.
+The Yacht Club Isle de Sol is an extremely secure facility conveniently located just inside the Simpson Bay Bridge.

 With a private entrance and countless amenities, your guests and crew are sure to be comfortable.
 If there is anything that the marina staff or I can do to make your stay more memorable and relaxing, please don’t hesitate to ask.